-Applicability of Flood Hazard Regulations
+Applicability of Flood Hazard Regulation

-Before a homeowner begins repair on flood damage to her property, she must determine the location of her property on the FIRM map.
+Before a property owner begins repair on flood damage to their property, they must determine the location of their property on the FIRM map.
 The FIRM map provides the contours for the Special Flood Hazard Area (SFHA).
 The SFHA is the "floodplain," i.e., the area that is subject to a 1% probability of a certain level of flooding over the course of 100 years.
+It is an important number to know for determining where to elevate the lowest floor of a building, calculating flood insurance premiums, and determining if flood proofing is required.
 Within the SFHA, subzones are also delineated to demonstrate greater degrees of hazard.

-If the property is not in the floodplain, the homeowner need only see her local Zoning Administrator to obtain any permits necessary to repair the home (permits may also be required from ANR for repairs to septic systems or DPS for electrical systems), as discussed above.
-Even if the waterway adjacent to the homeowner's property has shifted course such that it has rerouted itself within a yard of the client's back door, the FIRM map will likely to take years to change, so the homeowner will not be required to comply with regulations affecting properties in the SFHA.
+If the property is not in the floodplain, the property owner need only see their local officials (usually the zoning administrator or ZA) to obtain permits necessary to repair the structure (e.g., permits may also be required from State Agencies such as the Vermont Agency of Natural Resources (ANR) for repairs to septic systems) as discussed above.
+Even if the waterway adjacent to the owner's property has shifted course such that it has rerouted itself within a yard of the client's back door, the FIRM map will likely take substantial time to change, so the property owner will not be required to comply with regulations affecting properties in the SFHA.